Create Duct Flag

 The Create Duct Flag tool creates an easy to read diagram to view a duct bank from the ArcGIS Pro map view without having to use the Conduit Manager Layout Editor pane.
 The diagram is referred to as a "flag" because it sticks up from the Duct Bank line much like a flag does.

 2. Click the map once on the duct bank structure line where you'd like the duct flag to start.
-A preview for the duct flag displays and the duct flag automatically starts to snap at a perpendicular placement from the duct bank.
-You can move your mouse around to adjust the placement so it’s no longer perpendicular to the duct bank.
-For an even more specific placement that doesn’t keep snapping back to the perfectly perpendicular location, hold down space bar and move your mouse to the exact location you want.
+A preview for the duct flag displays.
+You can move your mouse around to adjust the placement.

-4. After completion, the tool creates three different types of features:
+4. After completion, the tool creates two different types of features:

 • Structure Boundary: Duct Flag Outline - this is the outer limit of the duct bank as drawn with the Create Duct Bank tool.

-A label also displays which lists the DuctID for each of the occupied ducts (D, E, and I in the example above), as well as the Size, Material, Voltage, Phases. and Subnetworkname for conductors present within the ducts.
-Labels for unoccupied ducts are not displayed to save space on the map.
+An annotation also displays with the DuctID for each of the occupied ducts, as well as other useful information for cables present within the ducts.
+Annotations for unoccupied ducts are not displayed to save space on the map.
+The default position for annotations is to the upper right of the duct flag.

 If the duct flag layout display is too big or small for your liking, you can adjust the Duct Flag Magnification in Conduit Manager Options.

-In the Conduit Manager Options pane, you can set the Duct Flag Magnification to a decimal number < 1000.
+In the Conduit Manager Options pane, you can set the Duct flag magnification to a decimal number < 1000.
 After you change this setting, you need to recreate the duct flag for the new magnification value to apply to the view.
+Learn more about the Prompt for Z Values.

 Each Duct End Flag is symbolized according to its occupancy status.
 The image below shows the default symbology, however these symbols can be changed to your preferences.

-When changes are made to the duct bank (e.g., ducts are added or removed) after the duct flag is created, those changes are also reflected in the duct flag once edits have been saved.
-An OOTB Attribute Rule ensures feeder information is updated on duct flags as well.
+When the duct bank is modified in the Layout Editor—for example, when ducts are added or removed—those updates are automatically reflected in the duct flag after the edits are saved.
+An out‑of‑the‑box (OOTB) Attribute Rule also ensures that feeder information on the duct flags stays up to date.
 See the Attribute Rules topic for additional information about this rule.

 If multiple duct banks are found at the first map click location when you place a duct flag, a dialogue opens to show you a list of the duct bank lines found at the selected location.